ASTR 1210 (O'Connell) Study Guide 23

 The Drake Equation, named after

-the number of advanced technical civilizations in our Galaxy
+estimate of the number of advanced technical civilizations in

-elements in the Drake estimate based on our current
+simplified list of the elements in the Drake estimate based on our

 The quantities entering the Drake calculation under items (3) and (4)